ABOUT WRF

 SUPPORT FOR FORGE

-In 1990, the Winthrop Rockefeller Foundation provides support to the newly formed Financing Ozarks Rural Growth & Economy (FORGE) micro-lending organization founded in 1988 by a group of organic farmers wanting to incorporate sustainable agricultural practices without being hindered by a lack of affordable capital.
+The Winthrop Rockefeller Foundation provides support to the newly formed Financing Ozarks Rural Growth & Economy micro-lending organization founded in 1988 by a group of organic farmers wanting to incorporate sustainable agricultural practices without being hindered by a lack of affordable capital.
 The revolving loan fund is the oldest in Arkansas.

 SUPPORT FOR ARKANSAS COMMUNITY COLLEGES